yellowdog/python-examples/README.md

 The `yd-instantiate` command instantiates a Compute Requirement (i.e., a set of instances that are managed by their creator and do not automatically become part of a YellowDog Worker Pool).
 This command uses the data from the `workerPool` configuration, but only uses the `templateId` and `targetInstanceCount` properties.

+Use the `--dry-run` option to inspect the details of the Compute Requirement specification that will be submitted, in JSON format.

 ## yd-terminate

 The `yd-terminate` command immediately terminates Compute Requirements that match the `namespace` and `tag` found in the configuration file.
 Any executing Tasks will be terminated immediately, and the Worker Pool will be shut down.